pratik-choudhari/docker-guide/markdown_files/docker_image.md

 <pre>- docker image ls [OPTIONS]
 - docker images [OPTIONS]</pre>

-Description: List all images on your computer.
+List all images on your computer.
 Use the `-a` flag to include intermediate images.

 <br>